«Medicata» — the eRx platform with all-in-one app for prescribed medications

 The partnership with a major player was our key objective from the beginning.
 Our project with nationwide scale potential required strong financial and GR support.
 We were looking for enterprises - insurance companies, healthcare IT, pharmaceuticals – countrywide chains, distributors, not excluding investment funds.
 The 20 potential investors were pitched in 8 months (November 2019 to July 2020).
 Most of the potential investors came from Sergey’s contacts, I have managed to attract the attention of two corporations who made us offers, in January and in August 2020.
 We signed a Term Sheet with Atlas Investments, a Vadim Yakunin (Protek Group, #1 Pharma distributor and largest pharmacy chain in RU) controlled company in late August and closed a deal on 24th of December 2020.

-Talks with 2 more other investors in May-June left us empty-handed.
+Talks with 2 other investors in May-June left us empty-handed.

 The Fall

-We opened year of 2022 having 7 regions in PoC, 1500 pharmacies, and 15 integrations with HMS, EHR, and PMS with a strong focus on the private clinics market in Moscow - more than 100 clinics were in our sales pipeline.
+We opened '22 with seven regions in PoC, 1500 pharmacies, and 15 integrations with HMS, EHR, and PMS.
+We focused heavily on the private clinics market in Moscow—more than 100 clinics were in our sales pipeline.

 The ideal storm hit us two months after the New Year celebration:

-Our team has been forced to change all tools we’ve used: e-mail, task management systems, help-desk system, file storage, chats, word processors, spreadsheets - everything, except the accounting system.
-We'd let our team choose where they want to work – remotely or in the office, half of the team decided to work remotely.
+Our team has been forced to change our tools: e-mail, task management systems, help-desk systems, file storage, chats, word processors, spreadsheets - everything except the accounting system.
+We'd let our team choose where they want to work – remotely or in the office; half of the team decided to work remotely.
 We'd double down on team communications and relationships, motivating and helping to work and live in such a stressful environment.
-Despite the efforts of the team, we’ve faced a grumpy reality – lack of revenue, extreme uncertainty in the market and overall situation, and failed fundraising.
+Despite the efforts of the team, we've faced a grumpy reality – lack of revenue, extreme uncertainty in the market and overall situation, and failed fundraising.
 All these led shareholders to the one decision – to close the project entirely at the end of July 2022.

 I am thankful to the entire talented team at Medicata, as well as the founders, investors, partners, and clients, for four engaging and fruitful years working on the project.